-Virtual Design & Construction Institute | cadteacher 3904 Groton Street San Diego, California 92110
+Virtual Design & Construction Institute 3904 Groton Street San Diego, California 92110

-Phone: 619-758-9300
+Phone: 619-758-9300 Website: www.vdci.edu

-Website: www.vdci.edu
+VDCI Learning Hub: learn.vdci.edu

 The Virtual Design & Construction Institute (VDCI) school campus is located approximately one mile from the Pacific Ocean, in the Point Loma area of San Diego.
 The school's main building has been completely remodeled and is approximately 40 years of age.
 The renovated facility fully complies with all current building codes and with all ADA code requirements.
-Our training facilities were specifically designed as a technology training institution.
 The school building accommodates a state-of-the-art technology lab accommodating up to 17 students and the school's administrative offices.